DC Comics and AEW Team Up for Epic Crossover

 DC animated films have been able to hit a lot of notes that their live action counterparts have missed.
 Of course, the bigger the budget, the larger the amount of creative red tape that will wrap itself around a project such as David Ayer’s Suicide Squad.

+Justice League Dark makes great use of its sixty-minute run time in setting up the story, introducing the characters, and establishing their motivations to get the viewer invested in when the team finally comes together in the climactic showdown.
 It’s a formulaic approach to storytelling with the key elements executed to their desired result as the film opens with random acts of murder that end up being not so random.
 The mystical element to these atrocities calls for a different solution outside of Superman and company.

 Thank You, Scott Snyder